sabrunel/dnd-character-generator/README.md

 ### Run the generator

-Open the command line and navigate to the folder containing `character_generator.py`
+Open the command line and navigate to the folder containing `app.py`

 Then simply type:

-`python character_generator.py`
+`python app.py`

-Follow instructions in the Terminal to either keep generating random characters, or save the currently printed character to a text file.
+Follow instructions in the app to either keep generating random characters, or save the currently printed character to a text file.

 ## What I learned

 This project started as a fun exploration project to get familiar with Python, and as it progressed I learned how to:

-- Collect data from APIs and webscraping (using the request and Selenium packages)
+- Collect data from APIs and webscraping (using the requests and Selenium packages)
-- Use Python functions and classes
-- Handle various data structures (dictionaries, lists, strings)
+- Use Python functions, classes, and handle various data structures (dictionaries, lists, strings)
 - Make an (almost) unhealthy use of the random package
+- Use Tkinter to create a simple GUI.

 ## What's next?

 Some features are currently missing to call this character complete: background and occupation, proper starting inventory, physical traits and behavior, and - why not - a name.

-Also, as I started tinkering with the Tkinter package, expect a GUI for this project very soon.